vaadin-miki/super-fields/superfields/README.md

 # SuperFields

 All SuperFields are Java-friendly.
-There is as little client-side code as possible ;)
+There is as little client-side code as possible ;) In addition to that, any client-side code is considered **implementation detail** and may change at any time.

+#### Fluid API

 All SuperFields feature fluid API (or method chaining), at least to some extent.
 For example, instead of doing: